 Projects by me

-I was stumbling around the internet a few weeks back and found a very cool website by a physicist called Aidan Randle-Conde.
-He had (it seems to have temporarily gone down) a page where he included all his projects - pieces of code he'd written, a collection of some of his new jobs, things like that - and I figured that I may as well copy it and make my own!
+Back in June, I was looking for ideas for my website and found a very interesting website by a physicist called Aidan Randle-Conde.
+He had (it seems to have temporarily gone down) a page where he included all his projects - pieces of code he'd written, a collection of some of his new jobs, things like that - and I figured that I may as well copy the idea and make my own!
 On here, I'll include all of my main projects that I have at the moment (although they may be a little underwhelming when compared to those of a CERN Physicist like Aidan Randle-Conde).
-Regardless, I hope you enjoy them - there's lots more to come!
+Regardless, I hope they are of some interest.

 C++ logo